ROBERT SIEGEL, HOST:

 ALISON ELY: It was smelly, and there were rats and snakes.
 And when they were clearing it, you could see all the rats coming out.
 And it was really dirty.
 And so, yeah, it's much, much better now.

 AMOS: And better still, when Ely struck a deal with a nearby Lebanese municipality for a regular garbage pickup, a small breakthrough in a country that has refused to open organized refugee camps for Syrians.
 Even in the informal settlements, no shelter can have more than the basics.
 Some lumber and plastic sheeting, anything more permanent, is prohibited by the government.
-But these are the places hit hardest by winter snow and rains, says Ninette Kelly, head of the U.N. refugee agency in Lebanon.
+But these are the places hit hardest by winter snow and rains, says Ninette Kelley, head of the U.N. refugee agency in Lebanon.
 She proposed opening large transit camps to head off the winter crisis.

 AMOS: But the proposal submitted this summer has yet to be approved by the government.

-KELLY: We need to move them because if we don't, they'll be flooded in the winter.
+KELLEY: We need to move them because if we don't, they'll be flooded in the winter.
 I'm having very difficult time getting the government to help us manage that.

 AMOS: Lebanon has hardly managed the relentless refugee wave, the largest in the region.
 The U.N. continues to register thousands a month here.
 Tensions are rising with a local population that can hardly cope.
 This winter will strain Lebanon even more and is likely to deepen the suffering of the refugees.
 Deborah Amos, NPR News, Beirut.